Integrated Team Care (ITC)

 - Providing transport support to attend appointments

 - Enabling access to private specialists/health professionals if public is not available

 - Providing financial assistance with approved medical aids such as assisted breathing equipment, podiatry approved shoes, dose administration aids and blood sugar monitoring equipment

-To be eligible for care coordination under the CCSS program patients must:
+To be eligible for care coordination under the ITC program patients must:

 - Identify as being of ATSI descent